It’s important to make Excel spreadsheets accessible to everyone, even if you're using them internally.

 - Check your colour contrast

-- Add alternative text (alt text) to images
+- Add alternative text to visual content such as charts or graphs

 - Use descriptive hyperlinks